Chazelle's 'First Man' Chronicles Personal Losses Behind Armstrong's 'Giant Leap'

 On how low-tech the space technology looks in the film compared to our current technology

 It's astonishing enough that human beings have ever walked on the moon, but that they did it over 50 years ago with the technology that they had.
 These capsules were not really reassuring to look at when you're about to get into them.
 They're tiny.
 They're rickety.
 They ... are totally kind of analog.
-Often they feel more like extensions of the machine age than the space age.
+Often they feel more like extensions of the Machine Age than the Space Age.
 They feel like things that you would expect out of a World War II submarine or tank movie, and very much the opposite of how at least my generation grew up thinking about space travel, which was high-tech. ...
 Really, this was a time where we were being thrust into the future before the future arrived, and I just find that fascinating.
 You have a group of people literally making it up as they go along, figuring out how to get there.

-On portraying the Gemini 8 mission, when Armstrong successfully docked two vehicles in space, but then almost died when there was a system failure
+On portraying the Gemini 8 mission, when Armstrong successfully docked two vehicles in space but then almost died when there was a system failure

-I think what was interesting about the Gemini 8 mission was, on the one hand, you have this incredible accomplishment of two vehicles docking in space — without that accomplishment the moon landing would not have been possible.
+I think what was interesting about the Gemini 8 mission was, on the one hand, you have this incredible accomplishment of two vehicles docking in space — without that accomplishment, the moon landing would not have been possible.
 So it was a necessary step, and it was the first step that America ever beat the Russians to in the entire history of the space program.
 The Russians had beat America on every single other juncture beforehand.

 So you have everyone feeling like royalty — as they should — and right away, almost like a trick of fate, this problem ... began.
 And it's not just that it was this immediately life-threatening issue, but also the confusion of it.
 So keeping the camera inside the capsule as much as possible, not cutting out to big, wide shots that would overly explain things, trying to really be subjective and immersive to what Neil himself and his colleague Dave Scott would be experiencing, I think that was really important to us.
 And again, I think, just trying to [portray] ... how close to death these guys got. ...